-There are two primary options for viewing the contents of a mask: either as a red overlay on top of your image (the default) or a view only of the mask itself, represented as grayscale.
-The grayscale view can be helpful when checking edges, or when refining some of the advanced masking controls.
-These mask view
+Effects has two primary options for viewing the contents of a mask: either as a red overlay on top of your image (the default) or a view only of the mask itself, represented as grayscale.
+You can turn the mask overlay on or off by pressing the 'O' key on your keyboard.